 How to clean a toaster oven inside

-I sense you wondering how to clean inside of a toaster oven that’s mounted to a wall or under a cabinet, don’t worry.
-You probably don’t want to unmount it every time you clean it—save that for spring cleaning!—so just get a stool to stand on so your arms won’t get tired from the cleaning.
+I sense you wondering how to clean inside a toaster oven that’s mounted to a wall or under a cabinet, don’t worry.
+You probably don’t want to unmount it every time you clean it—save that for spring cleaning!
+Instead, grab a stool to stand on so your arms won’t get tired of the cleaning.